kestra-io/docs/content/blogs/2023-08-05-iceberg-for-aws-users.md

 ![iceberg13](/blogs/2023-08-05-iceberg-for-aws-users/iceberg13.png)

 The processed file is moved to the `archive` directory to avoid the flow being triggered multiple times for the same file.
-The `maxKeys` property is extremely helpful in our use case as it allows us to process each incoming file sequentially as if you were using a FIFO queue.
-See the screenshots below which demonstrates how the flow was triggered for each file under the `inbox` prefix in our S3 bucket.
+The `maxKeys` property is particularly helpful in our use case as it allows us to process each incoming file sequentially as if you were using [a FIFO queue](https://en.wikipedia.org/wiki/FIFO_(computing_and_electronics)).

+See the screenshots below which demonstrate how the flow was triggered for each new S3 object with the `inbox` prefix.

 ![iceberg14](/blogs/2023-08-05-iceberg-for-aws-users/iceberg14.png)